Motorsports tracks you should visit at least once in your lifetime

 Circuit of the Americas

-When somebody says the words “motorsports venue,” what’s the first place that springs to mind?
+When somebody says the words “motorsports track,” what’s the first place that springs to mind?
 Laguna Seca?
 Daytona Speedway?
 Indy?

 Some of the most exciting tracks in the world are located in the United States, which is a dream for race fans.
 The drama of American racecourses is legendary the world over, and a nice change from some of the tamer tracks in Europe and the rest of the world.